rogerbinns/apsw/doc/async.rst

     second), with the operating system scheduler choosing which thread runs next.

-    The GIL can be released by C code when not using Python data structures to allow other threads to run.
-This is done during I/O operations etc.
+    The GIL can be released by C code when not using Python data structures to allow other threads Python to run.
+This is done during I/O and database operations etc.

 Free threaded (Python 3.14+)